GrimesGolden/the_arena/README.md

 Use ruthless weapon tactics to take down your opponent!

-Play as drunken hobo!!!
+Play as a drunken hobo!!!

-Presenting over 400 lines of lazily repeated if loops!!
-No wonder our programmers can't get hired outside of developing countries!!

 All this and more is coming
 May 2020